qr2s/mspaint/README.md

 # mspaint
 > [!IMPORTANT]
-> This script is now depericated
+> This script is now deprecated

 A decent script hub that *was* free and open source